I Died a Thousand Times

 I Died a Thousand Times is a 1955 American CinemaScope Warnercolor film noir directed by Stuart Heisler.
-The drama features Jack Palance as paroled bank robber Roy Earle, with Shelley Winters, Lee Marvin, Earl Holliman, Perry Lopez, Pedro Gonzalez Gonzalez, and Lon Chaney, Jr.
+The drama features Jack Palance as paroled bank robber Roy Earle, with Shelley Winters, Lee Marvin, Earl Holliman, Perry Lopez, Pedro Gonzalez Gonzalez, and Lon Chaney Jr.

-I Died a Thousand Times is a scene-by-scene remake of High Sierra (1941), which was based upon a novel by W.R.
-Burnett and starred Humphrey Bogart as Earle.
+I Died a Thousand Times is a scene-by-scene remake of High Sierra (1941), which was based upon a novel by W. R. Burnett and starred Humphrey Bogart as Earle.
 The same story had also been transformed into the Western Colorado Territory (1949), with Joel McCrea.

 Plot

-Roy "Mad Dog" Earle (Jack Palance), an aging bank robber, intends to pull off one last heist before retiring.

-Sprung from prison by crime boss Big Mac (Lon Chaney Jr.), Earle agrees to plan the robbery of a resort hotel.
-His partners include the hotheaded Babe (Lee Marvin), easy-going Red (Earl Holliman), and an "inside man" at the hotel, Louis Mendoza (Perry Lopez).
-Along for the ride is Marie (Shelley Winters), a dance-hall girl whom Babe recently met.
+Roy "Mad Dog" Earle, an aging bank robber, intends to pull off one last heist before retiring.
+Sprung from prison by crime boss Big Mac, Earle agrees to plan the robbery of a resort hotel.
+His partners include the hotheaded Babe Kossuck, easy-going Red Hattery, and an "inside man" at the hotel, Louis Mendoza.
+Along for the ride is Marie Garson, a dance-hall girl whom Babe recently met.

-Marie falls in love with Earle, but he is more interested in Velma (Lori Nelson), the club-footed daughter of a farmer (Ralph Moody) whom Earle earlier befriended.
+Marie falls in love with Earle, but he is more interested in Velma Goodhue, the club-footed granddaughter of farmer Pa Goodhue whom Earle earlier befriended.
 Intending to use his share of the loot to pay for Velma's needed operation, Earle goes through with the robbery, only to be thwarted by the ineptitude of his gang, the treachery of the late Big Mac's successors, and the fickle Velma.
 With the still faithful Marie by his side, Earle makes a desperate escape into the Sierra Nevada, where a police sniper shoots him down.